virtualnitish/leetcode/foundation/matrix.md

 ## BFS

-BFS code to find the shortest path length from start to destination.
+BFS code to **find the shortest path length from start to destination**.

 ```python
 from collections import deque